kfahn22/Buckyball/README.md

 <p align="center"><img src="assets/bucky.jpg" alt="Buckyball" width="800px"></p>

 The plain vanilla buckyball is pretty cool, but can we take it up a notch?
 It is not too hard to add color to the faces, creating a "soccer ball", albeit a flat one.
+You can check out the code [here](https://editor.p5js.org/kfahn/full/0mBhYA8TJ).

 <p align="center"><img src="assets/soccer.jpg" alt="Buckyball" width="800px"></p>